mrocklin/thesis/matrix-language.md

 ### Embedding in SymPy

-We implement this matrix algebra in the SymPy langauge.
+We implement this matrix algebra in the SymPy language.
 As shown Section \ref{sec:sympy-software} we implement the literals and operators as Python classes.

 ~~~~~~~~~~Python
 # Literals